PowerPizza/Explowerer-Server/readme.md

 You can now send this file to anyone.
 Convince them to **right-click** on it, select **Run with PowerShell**, approve any security prompts by clicking **Yes**, and enter capital Y if prompted.

+# 3. Accessing the Target’s File Explorer
+Use the **Render.com** URL you copied in **Section 1** to open the web page where you can access the file explorer of the target device.

+Note: Target devices will appear in the menu only when they are powered on and connected to the internet.

+> If a target device restarts, the connection will automatically be re-established with your web server.
+So, there's no need to worry about restarts.